kiwiirc/kiwiirc-mobile-plugin-sample/README.md

 - Code (`.js` and `.vue`).
 See [Extending the app code](#extending-the-app-code).

 - An `assets` directory.
-The contents of this directory will be copied to a `plugins/<plugin name>` directory inside the final bundle.
+The contents of this directory will be copied to the `assets/` directory inside the final bundle.

-  For instance, the file `ns-kiwi-plugin-my-plugin/src/assets/images/my_img.jpg` can be accessed from the code with `background: url('~/plugins/ns-kiwi-plugin-my-plugin/images/my_img.png')'`.
+  For instance, the file `ns-kiwi-plugin-my-plugin/src/assets/images/my_img.jpg` can be accessed from the code with `background: url('~/assets/images/my_img.png')'`.

+  > Note: All plugin and app assets will be merged to the same `assets/` directory,
+  > so it may be a good idea to scope your plugin assets in a separate folder. e.g.
+  > `assets/my-plugin/images/my_img.png`.

 - A `platforms` directory.
 This directory holds resource files similar to the `mobile/app/App_Resources` directory.
 Check the [sample plugin project](https://github.com/kiwiirc/ns-kiwi-plugin-sample) to see the expected folder structure.
 This directory is used for image resources (see how to use them [here](https://docs.nativescript.org/ui/image-resources)).
 These can be accessed for example with `background: url('res://my_img')'`.